 If you come to see us, someone will meet with you and ask you some questions so that we can understand what your needs are and plan your support with you.

-SIAS will offer a worker to have sessions with you, to talk about your drug. alcohol and gambling use and what it is you want to do to cut down or stop.
-The service is confidential, and can also help you with things like relapse preventionand managing anger, stress and anxiety.
+SIAS will offer a worker to have sessions with you, to talk about your drug or alcohol use, or gambling and what it is you want to do to cut down or stop.
+The service is confidential, and can also help you with things like relapse prevention and managing anger, stress and anxiety.

-Links to Activities and Referrals to other Service
+Links to activities and referrals to other services

 SIAS can help you get in touch with other agencies that you might find helpful and we even help you access fun activities such as sports, cinema and other outings.

-When you come into treatment at SIAS our team, aim to offer you the appropriate service to allow you leave treatment when you are ready.
-However, we recognize that when people leave the treatment services, they often still need some support in the community to help them to maintain their recovery.
+When you come into treatment at SIAS our team aims to offer you the appropriate support to allow you leave treatment and remain free from addiction when you are ready.

 SIAS offers a comprehensive and confidential substitute prescribing and healthcare service to clients who have problems associated with using Class A drugs (such as heroin, cocaine and crack cocaine).